 One of the biggest-selling remedies in the shop for the aforementioned trifecta of issues is delta-8, a cannabinoid some liken to a more gentle version of cannabis (traditional cannabis is scientifically referred to as delta-9).
 Unlike marijuana, delta-8 is derived from hemp, technically placing it in the CBD category, though it has a psychoactive quality most CBD lacks.

 But come July 19, delta-8 may be banned in New York, following other states nationwide who have banned it, citing health concerns and a need for regulation.
 The ban is being decried by consumers and business owners who rely on delta-8.
 But some in the cannabis industry have welcomed it, saying the way delta-8 is made and distributed is flawed and dangerous.
 Without a regulation system, consumers have no way of knowing if the delta-8 they’re taking is safe or not.

-“These people who are stomping their feet and saying, ‘This should be legal and [it’s not good] that they’re taking this away!’ do not have a sophisticated command of the code of federal regulations,” says Joy Beckerman, founder of Hemp Ace International and a decades-long advocate for hemp and cannabis.
+“These people who are stomping their feet and saying, ‘This should be legal!’ do not have a sophisticated command of the code of federal regulations,” says Joy Beckerman, founder of Hemp Ace International and a longtime advocate for hemp and cannabis.
 “If they did, they would realize how ridiculous they sound.”